JvThunder/my-react-blog-app/public/blogs/journey-into-ai.md

 As a team of five with little research experience, the project was daunting.
 Our collaboration with Huawei researchers was challenging, as their availability was limited, and we were still grasping the fundamentals of research.
 Despite this, it was an invaluable experience.
 It was my first time working in a research team, and I learned a lot.

 We began with a literature review on Visual Retrieval, taking turns presenting papers and brainstorming improvements.
 I loved the process of discussing new ideas and experimenting with solutions.
 However, implementing our approach was tough, especially since I was new to PyTorch and had to learn it on the go.
 In the end, we managed to implement it yet unable to improve the performance significantly.
-Although we didn’t complete the project, I have no regrets.
+Although we didn't complete the project, I have no regrets.
 It deepened my passion for research and even helped me land my first research internship.
 [Github](https://github.com/JvThunder/BLIP)

 <figure style="text-align: center;">
   <img src="../images/va-architecture.png" style="width: 50%;" alt="Visual Retrieval Architecture">